rclone/rclone/docs/content/filtering.md

     rclone copy --files-from files-from.txt / remote:backup

-In this case there will be an extra `home` directory on the remote.
+In this case there will be an extra `home` directory on the remote:

+    /home/user1/important → remote:home/backup/user1/important
+    /home/user1/dir/file  → remote:home/backup/user1/dir/file
+    /home/user2/stuff     → remote:home/backup/stuff

 ### `--min-size` - Don't transfer any file smaller than this ###